 Students attending field trips cannot have any more than two (2) referrals per semester.
-Teacher and administration will ultimately determine whether students will attend field trips based on the severity of the referral.
-All field trip chaperones must be 21 years of age or older.
+Teacher and administration will ultimately determine whether students will attend field trips based on the severity of the referrals.
+All field trip chaperones must be 21 years of age or older and be approved by administration